npgall/cqengine/README.md

 CQEngine – Collection Query Engine – is a high-performance Java collection which can be searched with SQL-like queries, with _extremely_ low latency.

-  * Search collections or arbitrary data sources with SQL-like queries
   * Achieve millions of queries per second, with query latencies measured in microseconds
   * Offload query traffic from databases - scale your application tier
   * Outperform databases by a factor of thousands, even on low-end hardware